Fedihosting-Foundation-Forks/fep/feps/fep-521a.md

 ## Difference between this proposal and FEP-c390

 [FEP-c390](https://codeberg.org/fediverse/fep/src/branch/main/feps/fep-c390.md) describes how to link external identities to ActivityPub actor.
+Valid identity proof implies that actor and proof's subject are controlled by the same entity.

 This proposal describes how to represent actor's public keys.
+The corresponding private keys might be controlled by the server.

 ## References